World Union for Progressive Judaism: North America

 German immigrants and rabbis brought Reform to America, although a short-lived congregation that espoused a somewhat similar ideal existed in Charleston between 1824 and 1833.
 The Union of American Hebrew Congregations, URJ since 2003, was founded in 1873.

-North America is also home to the Jewish Reconstructionist Federation, which has affiliates, 97 only five of them outside the continent (in Delft, Netherlands, Curaçao; Wiesbaden, Germany; Serrastretta, Italy; Moscow, Russia).
+North America is also home to the Jewish Reconstructionist Federation, which has 97 affiliates, (only five of them are outside the continent, in Delft, Netherlands, Curaçao; Wiesbaden, Germany; Serrastretta, Italy; Ijuí, Brazil).
 The JRF joined as an observer in 1990.
 It is the only non-Reform organization in the WUPJ, the other members of which do uphold the basic tenets of ongoing revelation, personal God and the like.
 In 2013, it had some 65,000 constituents.

 United Kingdom

 Claude Montefiore, a major theologian, named his religious ideology "Liberal Judaism", founding the Jewish Religious Union as a platform in 1902.
 His movement was a founding member of the WUPJ in 1926.
 British Reform, established officially in 1942, joined the global organization in 1945.